-Beginning in January 2008, the FDA required that trans fats be included on food labels based on the conclusion of the National Academy of Sciences (NAS) in 2005 that there is no safe level of trans fats in the diet.
+Beginning in January 2008, the FDA required that food labels include information on trans fats.
+The FDA approved this new regulation because of the conclusion of the National Academy of Sciences (NAS) that there is no safe level of trans fats in the diet.

-Trans fats are a man made, aka factory fat created by the highly industrialized, chemical process of partial hydrogenation.
-This is why trans fats are sometimes referred to as partially hydrogenated fats.
+Edible oil companies create it via the highly industrialized, chemical process of partial hydrogenation.
+This is why health authorities sometimes refer to trans fats like partially hydrogenated fats.

 Trans Fat = Partially Hydrogenated Fat

-The list of ailments associated with trans fats are many:
+The list of ailments associated with trans fats is long.

 - Type 2 Diabetes